 Regulation of large point sources is common in most countries and public reporting of regulated emissions occurs under the requirements of the Aarhus Convention PRTR Protocol, E-PRTR Regulation and IED, all of which have established requirements for regular point source emissions reporting.
 Regulators within countries that are subject to these protocols and legal instruments will have publicly available records of reported emissions data.
 Alternative large point source information sources can include:

-trade associations
+trade associations;

-operators
+operators;

 statistical energy and productivity publications (capacity).

+Other national datasets

+Besides the dataset mentioned above, many other datasets developed and published at national or regional level, may be useful to act as proxies.
+Examples include building or housing registers, cadastre maps, national land use maps (urban/rural, city centre, industrial areas, etc.).
+Also detailed spatialized information distinguishing areas with district heating and environmental zones with specific bans (heavy transport, solid fuel use) are useful when available.

+In addition, chimney sweeper data might be mentioned as an example of input in a detailed gridding method for residential wood combustion, even though such data might only be available in few countries.

 Local inventory data

 In some cases local inventory data can be used to improve the spatial distribution of emissions for transport and stationary sources by providing smaller process emissions by point source and traffic information.
 However, integration of this data with the nationally reported data and resolving emissions allocated to other areas can be time consuming and difficult to document.